 [LQG] attempts to modify Einstein’s equations of general relativity by introducing quantum principles.
 [LQG] is tackling the mysteries of black holes and dark matter.
 [We’ll review] the experimental search for signs of a big bounce replacing the big bang singularity and see how [LQG] might solve what’s touted as the biggest mystery in physics, dark energy.

 My sense watching this video is that the LQG folks are very close to discovering galaxy local cosmology as I have with NPQG.
-Sometimes scientists are coy with their progress reports because they haven’t yet published and don’t want to be scooped by colleagues.
+Sometimes scientists are coy with their progress reports when they haven’t yet published and don’t want to be scooped by colleagues.
 I wonder if that is the case here.

 Spacetime has this bounce effect which which means that there is no big bang but some contracting universe before and then it achieved some minimal volume and then it started expanding.
 The same effect of this bouncing makes a black hole turn into white hole and the contracting universe turn into into cosmology which we can see now.
 We have a nice mathematical construction for the theory, but going from there to the real universe is a huge challenge

 The bounce effect that LQG is pondering is the contraction into the Planck core of an SMBH and the escape of Planck plasma via a breach of the event horizon at the poles of the SMBH and emission as a jet.
 For the life of me I cannot figure out why this is not obvious to these scientists.

 The cosmic microwave background is the oldest light we can see in the universe and hidden within it are tiny differences in its temperature called anisotropies.
 The power spectrum leads cosmologists to believe the universe went through an incredibly rapid period of expansion called inflation driven by a novel type of matter called the inflaton field.